How to use Next.js as a backend for your frontend

 Community libraries often use the factory pattern for Route Handlers.

-requests.
-The library customizes behavior based on the method
+This creates a shared handler for GET and POST requests.
+The library customizes behavior based on the method and pathname in the request.

-Libraries can also provide a middleware
+Libraries can also provide a proxy factory.

 More examples